linearregression/tokamak/README.md

 ## Usage

 ```
-carton ./tokamak ps
+carton exec ./tokamak ps
 ```

 See https://gist.github.com/bdha/ba7ce117cb246eeed0fc for examples.

 ## Requirements

 `tokamak` requires access to SDC and Helium's Chef account.

-Nominally this means you have an `~/.sdcrc` and `~/.chef/knife.rb` set up.
+You must configure `~/.tokamakrc` to contain your SDC auth information.
+You will need to have a working SDC SSH key on the system you are running `tokamak` on.

+You must have a working Chef setup for the Helium Hosted Chef account.

 ## Development